Treatment for recurrent ovarian cancer

 Your treatment options

 Chemotherapy and targeted therapies are the most common treatments offered for those with recurrent ovarian cancer.
 Surgery and hormone therapies are sometimes offered too.
-Your oncologist and CNS should talk to you about available and suitable treatments and your personal preference.
+Your oncologist and CNS should talk to you about available and suitable treatments and your personal choice.
 The possibility of taking part in a clinical trial – where available – should also be discussed with you if this is something you would like to explore.

 Treatment for recurrent ovarian cancer can include options such as: